meklitm7/Food_order/README.md

 ---

 ## 🎯 Conclusion
-SixPlates aims to **reduce waiting time and stress** by offering a **friendly, interactive web ordering prototype** for AASTU cafeterias.
+AASTU Bite aims to **reduce waiting time and stress** by offering a **friendly, interactive web ordering prototype** for AASTU’s Central and KK cafeterias.

-This mini project delivers **core front-end functionality** and builds a **strong foundation** for backend expansion in future courses.
+This mini project focuses on **front-end functionality** while building a solid foundation for backend features in future courses.

 ---